-Table summarizes the considerations made so far.
-The color coding in the table is only of qualitative and not quantitative nature and provides an evaluation (based on the criterion specified in the first column) of how the transport system is to be classified relative to the other systems.
-By means of the respective transport volume of the transport system (see Table 3), individual statements can be made in relation to PKM.
+Table 3 summarizes the considerations made so far.
+The color coding in the table is only qualitative and not quantitative and provides an evaluation (based on the criterion specified in the first column) of how the transport system is to be classified relative to the other systems.
+By means of the respective transport volume of the transport system (see Table 2), individual statements can be made in relation to PKM.

-Rail Road Aviation Means of transport Train CAR Airplane CO 2 from drive energy 37 - 71 g/PKM 85 g/PKM 90 g/PKM Utilization of the means of transport (average values) 55.5% 30% 81.4% CO 2 from construction & maintenance Less than for pas- senger car, more than for aircraft 33 g/PKM Less than for train and car Route infrastructure CO 2 from construction & maintenance Route-dependent (1) Route-dependent (2) 0 Not necessary Node infrastructure - CO 2 from construction, mainte- No generally admitt ed statement possible e due to lack of more nance and operation с omprehensive data.
-(3 3) Control infrastructure ed statement possible omprehensive data.
-(4 Other aspects (5) Transport efficiency: Mass of the vehicle to be moved per person 1.7 t (ICE 3, average load factor) 1 t (average passenger car with 1.5-person load) 0.3 - 0.5t (depending on air- craft type, average load factor) Mechanical Movement efficiency Many acceleration operations due to stations on the way Variety of traffic- dependent acceler- ation processes Acceleration at start, then largely uniform Distance to be covered Railroad line- oriented Highway-oriented Flightpath-oriented (as the crow flies)
+Rail Road Aviation Means of transport Train CAR Airplane co2 from drive 37 - 71 g/PKM 85 g/PKM 90 g/PKM Utilization of the means of transport (average values) 55.5% 30% 81.4% CO 2 from construction & maintenance Less than for pas- senger car, more than for aircraft 33 g/PKM Less than for train and car Route infrastructure CO 2 from construction & maintenance Route-dependent (1) Route-dependent (2) 0 Not necessary Node infrastructure CO 2 from construction, mainte- nance and operation te- No generally admitted statement possible due to lack of more comprehensive data.
+(3) Control infrastructure No generally admitt ed statement possible omprehensive data.
+(4 e due to lack of more 4) Other aspects (5) Transport efficiency: Mass of the vehicle to be moved per person 1.7 t (ICE 3, average load factor) 1 t (average passenger car with 1.5 person load) 0.3 - 0.5t (depending on aircraft type, aver- age load factor) Mechanical Movement efficiency Many acceleration operations due to stations on the way Variety of traffic- dependent accel- eration processes Acceleration at start, then largely uniform Distance to be covered Railroad line- oriented Highway-oriented Airline- oriented

-Table 8: Qualitative statements on the ecological assessment of the components of different transport systems
+Table 3: Qualitative statements on the ecological assessment of the components of different transport systems